danjperron/picoADC_UDP/README.md

 Upon overrun the Pico will stop and start the ping broadcast again.

 Core1 takes care of the ADC DMA and push the value into a circular fifo block which is pratically all the ram<br>
-Core0 reads the fifo block ans transfer it to the UDP socket.<br>
+Core0 reads the fifo block and transfer it to the UDP socket.<br>

 The adcReader is the receiver application.
 It will output to the stdout!<br>